viaacode/avo2-proxy/src/batch-scripts/migrate-collections-to-new-format.md

 * The collection fragments are stored in a more general way in the new system.
 Each fragment consists of an array of content blocks and for each content block a list of fields is stored.
 Theses fields describe what values are needed to fill the content block with data.
+* We want to keep track of which collections are migrated and which are created directly in the AvO2 platform.
+For this reason we keep track of a column in the `app_collections` table: `is_migrated_collection`.
+When the user edits their migrated collection, we'll put this column to false, so we can keep track of which collections have been updated after the migration.
+In the future we might delete the collections that still have their `is_migrated_collection` value set to true.

 ## Sync rules
 The migration from AvO1 to AvO2 will happen a few times.
 Once for the Beta version release and again when the AvO2 goes live.